toimik/Wikimedia/README.md

 ##### Known Issue
 Streaming some large files over `HTTPS` may throw a `System.IO.IOException : Received an unexpected EOF or 0 bytes from the transport stream.`

-If that happens, a workaround is to use `HTTP` instead.
+If that happens, do consider using `HTTP` instead.